open-source-tabletop/scraplands/README.md

-# scraplands
+# Scraplands

-A post-apocalyptic vehicle racing and combat game
+Scraplands Showdown is a post-apocalyptic vehicle racing and combat game made with the [Cadence Wargame System](https://cadence.games).
+Players assemble a team of cars, customised with upgrades, weapons, and armour, and competes to out-race and out-fight their opponents in a brutal showdown.